 The green lines shows the original proposed development boundary line.
 The red lines show the amendments following consultation and show the proposed new boundary line.
-Map 9 Proposed development boundary V2
+Map 11 Proposed development boundary V2

 Policy HS2: Redruth supports HAPPI principle development for Redruth.
 HAPPI is 'Housing our Ageing Population Panel for Innovation' which has been working on proposals since 2009.

-Policy HS2: Policy Direction: The HAPPI principles are based on 10 key design criteria.
+Objectives: Support HAPPI principles for residential development.
+HAPPI is 'Housing our Ageing Population Panel for Innovation' which has been working on proposals since 2009.
+Facilitate an appropriate mix of market, social and affordable homes including the provision of adaptable properties to meet the needs of changing demographics.
+Policy Directio on HS2: The HAPPI principles are based on 10 key design criteria.
 Many are recognisable from good design generally - good light, ventilation, room to move around and good storage - but they have particular relevance to the spectrum of older persons' housing which needs to both offer an attractive alternative to the family home, and be able to adapt over time to meet changing needs.

-Policy HS3: Affordable Housing Led Schemes

-Policy HS3: Policy Direction: Housing schemes which meet an identified local affordable housing need will be supported where they are in accordance with Cornwall Council's Local Plan and Affordable Housing Policies and guidance.
-2.

-All new affordable homes should take steps to comply with the guidance set out within Cornwall Council's Design Guide.

-Affordable housing may differ from open market provision where it is demonstrated to meet an identified local need.

-Policy HS4: Mixed Development Schemes

-Policy HS4: Policy Direction: The development of mixed tenure schemes (affordable and market housing) will be supported and encouraged where;

-- i) it can demonstrate it meets a local need for housing; and - ii) Where mixed tenure schemes are delivered in full or in part on brownfield sites, a reduced proportion of affordable housing provision will be supported where justified by evidence of prohibitive abnormal costs (for example, decontamination works). - iii) Cornwall Council will secure the first and future occupation of the affordable homes to those with a housing need and local connection to the settlement or parish.
+Policy HS3: Affordable Housing Led Schemes Objectives: Facilitate an appropriate mix of market, social and affordable homes including the provision of adaptable properties to meet the needs of changing demographics.
+A strong focus should be placed on delivering more affordable housing, to enable all potential residents to access housing in Redruth.
+The needs of single people and households on lower than average incomes will only be met by social rented housing.
+Policy Directic identified in the 2019 Redruth Housing Needs Assessment or the Cornwall Council current Housing Needs Assessment for Redruth, will be supported where they are in accordance with Cornwall Council's Local Plan and Affordable Housing Policies and guidance.
+2. Affordable housing may differ from open market provision where it is demonstrated to Policy HS4: Mixed Development Schemes Objective: Facilitate an appropriate mix of market, social and affordable homes including the provision of adaptable properties to meet the needs of changing demographics.
+Develop a good mix of homes in Redruth Parish, to achieve a balanced community.
+Policy Directio on HS4: The development of mixed tenure schemes (affordable and market housing) will be supported and encouraged where; i) it can demonstrate it meets a local need for housing with reference to requirements identified in the 2019 Redruth Housing Needs Assessment or the Cornwall Council most recent at the time, Housing Needs Assessment for Redruth ; and ii) Where mixed tenure schemes are delivered in full or in part on brownfield sites, a reduced proportion of affordable housing provision will be supported where justified by evidence of prohibitive abnormal costs (for example, decontamination works). iii) Cornwall Council will secure the first and future occupation of the affordable homes to iv) those with a housing need and local connection to the settlement or parish.
+Any planning application for housing will need to ensure it provides a Habitat Regulation Assessment and suitable mitigation as identified in the Cornwall European sites SPD."